|

 mainly used for processing.
 More recently the Japanese Kuroda type carrots have

 been grown, principally in Tasmania for export to Japan.
-During the late 1990's.

 General aspects of carrot production in Australia